ampedPF/now-playing/README.md

     /* Set to 'scaleX(-1)' to make the progress bar go from right to left.
        Default is left to right */
     #div-progress { transform: scaleX(1); }
-    /* Set 'opacity' to 0 in order to disable completely the "progress bar" feature */
+    /* Set 'display' to 'none' in order to disable completely the "progress bar" feature.
+       Default value is 'inherit' */
-    #div-progress { opacity: 1; }
+    #div-progress { display: inherit; }

     /*:::::::                 Previous song info display order and style                 :::::::*/ /* Set margin-left to none: Align left | auto: Align right */